Don't Break My Heart (Romeo's Daughter song)

 "Don't Break My Heart" is the debut single by British AOR band Romeo's Daughter, released in 1988.
 It is from the band's self-titled debut album.
 The song charted on the Billboard Hot 100 for seven weeks, peaking at No. 73 on the week of 12 November 1988, becoming their only American hit.

+Critical reception

+Cash Box described the title of "Don't Break My Heart" as clichéd, but noted it as a "breakneck track that keeps charging".